 This amount represents a loan of €1 million from one of the shareholders of the Group.
-It is unsecured, interest free and repayable exclusively at the option of the Group.
+It is unsecured, interest-free and repayable exclusively at the option of the Group, and for this reason it is classified within equity.

-16. Accumulated Losses
+16. Retained Earnings

-This represents accumulated losses.
-During the period under review, no dividends were paid.
+This represents accumulated profits.
+During the year under review, no dividends were paid out of retained earnings.